CRAFT Family Support

 Find Indiana CRAFT groups

-Interested in finding a CRAFT facilitator for yourself, a family, friend or loved one?
-Visit our CRAFT Facilitators Directory and find a trained facilitator in your area.
+Interested in finding an Indiana CRAFT facilitator and workshop for yourself, a family, friend or loved one?
+Visit our CRAFT Indiana Facilitators Directory and find a trained facilitator in your area.
 If you are you interested in becoming a facilitator yourself, click the button and fill out the form.

 This model uses individuals with lived experience (peers) often called Family Peer Coaches and involves a 12-week workshop with an accompanying workbook to teach families behavioral and motivational strategies for interacting with their loved ones.